UMichHCI/diy_mod_public/README.md

 4. **Choose duration**: temporary (24 hours) or permanent filters
 5. **Browse any website** - DIY-MOD will automatically transform content based on your filters

-The extension works on any website and transforms content in real-time as you browse.
+The extension currently works on top of Reddit and transforms content in real-time as you browse.
+Twitter and Facebook support is coming!!

 ## Configuration